 Fort Collins Project - RX: Daily Prescription Drug Take-Back Program#

-Residents may now safely dispose of unused, unneeded and expired over-the-counter and prescriptions medications any day of the week to Fort Collins Police Services, 2221 S. Timberline Rd., Monday through Thursday, 8 am - 4 pm.
+Community members may safely dispose of unused, unneeded, and expired over-the-counter and prescriptions medications Monday through Friday, 8 am - 4 pm at Fort Collins Police Services headquarters (2221 S. Timberline Rd) with exceptions for New Years Day, Thanksgiving Day, and Christmas Day.
 This service is free & anonymous.

 Fort Collins Police have received authorization from the Colorado Department of Public Health (CDPHE) to participate in a daily drug take-back program allowing residents to dispose of their drugs more conveniently.
 This service complements the Nationwide DEA Drug Take-Back events.

 Items not accepted include intravenous solutions, injectables, syringes, mercury (thermometers), oxygen containers, chemotherapy/radioactive substances, pressurized canisters, and illicit drugs.